-Troy Parker with Parker Burnell Real Estate Group is pleased to be representing The Circuit – Arcade Bar in their expansion to Downtown Norfolk
+Troy Parker of Parker Burnell is pleased to represent The Circuit – Arcade Bar in their expansion to Downtown Norfolk

 Old-school gamers might jump for their joysticks over this.

 The Circuit, an arcade bar in Richmond, wants to open a second location in downtown Norfolk.
 The business has set its sights on the first level of 258 Granby St., a building owned by developer Bobby Wright at the Market Street intersection.

 The 12,000-square-foot storefront, which is below the co-working space Percolator, would include 70 to 80 arcade games, perhaps 20 pinball machines and several Skee-Ball lanes.